openUC2/UC2-Software-GIT/SCRIPTS/README.md

 ## Disclaimer
-By using this install script you agree to the following [license agreement](https://github.com/jjhelmus/berryconda/blob/master/LICENSE.txt) by [J.J.
-Helmus](https://github.com/jjhelmus) available in his [Berryconda repository](https://github.com/jjhelmus/berryconda).
+By using this install script you agree to the following [license agreement](https://github.com/jjhelmus/berryconda/blob/master/LICENSE.txt) available in the following [repository](https://github.com/jjhelmus/berryconda).

 ## Installing